4d/docs/website/translated_docs/de/FormObjects/listbox_overview.md

 In this mode:

 - The height of the list box object is automatically reduced when the number of rows to be printed is less than the original height of the object (there are no "blank" rows printed).
 On the other hand, the height does not automatically increase according to the contents of the object.
 The size of the object actually printed can be obtained via the `LISTBOX GET PRINT INFORMATION` command.
 - The list box object is printed "as is", in other words, taking its current display parameters into account: visibility of headers and gridlines, hidden and displayed rows, etc. These parameters also include the first row to be printed: if you call the `OBJECT SET SCROLL POSITION` command before launching the printing, the first row printed in the list box will be the one designated by the command.
+These parameters also include the first row to be printed: if you call the `OBJECT SET SCROLL POSITION` command before launching the printing, the first row printed in the list box will be the one designated by the command.
 - An automatic mechanism facilitates the printing of list boxes that contain more rows than it is possible to display: successive calls to `Print object` can be used to print a new set of rows each time.
 The `LISTBOX GET PRINT INFORMATION` command can be used to check the status of the printing while it is underway.